scriptrdotio/libraries/scripts/initialstate/README.md

 ### Deployment
 - Deploy the aforementioned scripts in your scriptr account, in a folder named "initialstate",
-- Make sure to replace the value of the "accessKey" variable in "initialstate/config" with the value of your actual accessKey,
+- Make sure to replace the value of the "accessKey" variable in "initialstate/config" with the value of your actual accessKey (note that you can also pass the accessKey to the InitialState constructor),
 - Create a test script in scriptr, or use the script provided in initialstate/test,

 ### Use the connector